Martin-FABI/Phylogenomics_scripts/README.md

 04_filter.sh - Filter sequences < x after trimming

-05_concat_iqtree.sh - Cancatenate datasets and generate a maximum likelihood tree using IQtree
+05_concat_iqtree.sh - Concatenate datasets and generate a maximum likelihood tree using IQtree

 06_gene_trees.sh - Generate seperate genetrees, and then combine them in one file